 One of the great perks of working in government communications here in Canberra is access to the latest innovations and research on the Australian media and communications landscape.
-Recently some of our team attended the launch of University of Canberra’s Digital News Report: Australia 2018.
+Recently some of our team attended the launch of the University of Canberra’s Digital News Report: Australia 2018.

 The annual publication is the culmination of research on how Australia compares with the rest of the world regarding the consumption of news.

 The media landscape and patterns of consumption continue to change dramatically.
-Here at contentgroup we are one step ahead, building our communication strategies around the ever-changing needs of government communication.
+Here at contentgroup, we are one step ahead, building our communication strategies around the ever-changing needs of government communication.

 50% Australians surveyed claim they trust the news most of the time.
 Compared with just 42% in 2017, this figure is a significant increase.